DIY Headboard

 My full-size self-supporting steel bed frame didn't require a structural headboard - all I had to do was make a headboard that could be attached to the head end of my existing metal frame.
 The goal was to build a simple rustic reclaimed wood headboard that would match some rustic picture frames we had hanging in the room.

 I used some 1x4 fence boards that I saved after I recently replaced my privacy fence.
-If you don't have any fence boards of your own, it seems that there's always someone nearby who is replacing a fence.
+If you don't have any fence boards of your own, there's always someone replacing a wooden fence.
 The only costs of the project were the fasteners that were required (a handful of wood screws and four carriage bolts).

 Make Your Own Headboard